timjogorman/RicherEventDescription/guidelines.md

 Note that **ate** is BEFORE, POS, ACTUAL (it is reported as such by Mary and will be linked via REPORTING to **claims**; see REPORTING section for more on this); **eat** is BEFORE, NEG, ACTUAL.

 These are the only situations where BRIDGING may be used.
 Potential new contexts for BRIDGING should be brought up for discussion.
-Note that this is the only situation where EVENTs and ENTITYs may be linked to each other.
+Note that this is the only situation where EVENTs and ENTITYs may be linked to each other (see example 3b).
 BRIDGING between EVENTs and ENTITYs should take place in the first pass; EVENT-EVENT BRIDGING should take place in the second pass.